 ETHEL DE LONG ZANDE Writing and Publications Guide

 Ethel de Long Zande with child (Elena Zande ?)
 [X_099_workers_2527ee_mod.jpg]

-TAGS: Ethel de Long Zande Writing and Publications Guide, Ethel de Long Zande, fundraising literature, Pine Mountain Settlement School promotion, promotional literature, institutional advancement literature, writings, talks, literary production, administrative correspondence
+TAGS: Ethel de Long Zande Writing and Publications Guide, Ethel de Long Zande, fundraising literature, Pine Mountain Settlement School publicity, promotional literature, institutional advancement literature, writings, talks, literary production, administrative correspondence

 ETHEL DE LONG ZANDE Writing and Publications Guide

-The Ethel de Long Zande Writing and Publications GUIDE lists the writings and talks in the PMSS Archive by Ethel de Long Zande, co-founder and co-director of Pine Mountain Settlement School from 1913 to 1928.
-Also noted are associated materials held
+This Ethel de Long Zande Writing and Publications GUIDE complements and lists the writings and talks located in the PMSS Bassett donation and other archival files associated with Ethel de Long Zande, co-founder and co-director of Pine Mountain Settlement School from 1913 to 1928.
+Also noted in this listing are the associated materials held at Smith College, her Alma Mater.

 A prolific writer and a consummate wordsmith, Ethel de Long Zande often wrote important fund-raising letters for the institutions for which she worked.
-Her appeals for funding for Pine Mountain are full of her enthusiasm for the new School and her new role as a founder.
-Her letters were often very personal and they worked well for the School in its early years.
-The early letters were very effective in shaping perceptions of the new Settlement School at Pine Mountain and opening a window to the surrounding Appalachian community cultures.
-Her often very personal messages to key institutional donors were enormously successful in raising needed funding during the early years of Pine Mountain Settlement School.
+When she arrived at Pine Mountain she was already recognized for her writing strengths.
+Her appeals for funding for Pine Mountain are lively.
+They are full of her enthusiasm for the new School, her new role as a founder, and graphic details about the School’s work.
+Her letters were often very personal, and the style worked well for the School in its early years.
+The early letters were very effective in shaping perceptions of both the new Settlement School in Harlan County, Kentucky, but also about the rural Settlement Movement in the Southern Appalachians.
+Her writing while at Pine Mountain opened a window to the surrounding Appalachian communities and their cultures.
+Her often very personal messages to key institutional donors were enormously successful in building friendships and raising needed funding during the early development years of Pine Mountain Settlement School.

-Her observations were sharp and to the point about the community work needed on-site and the educational role of the new school.
-Her ideas, writing, and publications helped to both shape and reshape current ideas and perceptions of Appalachia with a broad range of correspondents.
-While she was focused on funding and building the educational programs of the new School, she was also supporting efforts to build its physical plant and a road to the School’s location.
-In both efforts, her persuasive skills can be seen.
+Her observations were sharp and to the point about the community work needed on-site and the educational possibilities of the new school.
+Her ideas, writing, and publications helped to both shape and reshape current ideas and perceptions regarding education in Appalachia.
+Her broad range of correspondents captures the Progressive era as it begins and points to a dynamic future for the Appalachian region.
+While she was focused on funding and building the educational programs of the new School, she was also supporting efforts to build its physical plant and it accessibility with a road to the School’s location.
+In both efforts, her persuasive writing skills carry through the dreams of both the founders, Kathrine Pettit, the Kentuckian and Ethel de Long, the New Jersey Northern urban transplant.

-Those who had the privilege to work with her were rarely under a neutral gaze as she always set the pace and the bar very high.
-Always an educator, she found every opportunity to try to lift up all those who worked with her and to promote their educational opportunities, cooperation, and uplift for the communities served by the Settlement School she was charged with developing.
-Her powerful personality shines brightly through her writing and her publications.
+Those who had the privilege to work with her were rarely under a neutral gaze, as she always set the pace and kept the bar very high.
+Always an educator, she found every opportunity to try to lift up all those who worked with her and to promote their educational opportunities, cooperation, and uplift.
+Within the communities served by the Settlement School, she was charged with and committed to developing the potential in all who surrounded her.
+She did not fail.
+Her powerful personality shines brightly throughout her writing to family and to the public, and her publications often explode with positive energy.
+Even in her more private correspondence, the power of her knowledge, management skills, and compassion shines.

+ETHEL DE LONG ZANDE Writing and Publications Guide